onlyjazz/flask-docs/docs/first_study.md

 When you click **SAVE** the profile study will be opened.

 ##Study Profile
-In study profile page you can see your study's definitions, alert rules, analytic rules, users, sites and comments.
+In the Study Profile page you can see your study's definitions, alert rules, analytic rules, Users, sites and comments.

   ![Screenshot](img/study/study_profile.PNG)
 ---
-**NOTE:** In comments card you can write all your comments about your study.
+**NOTE:** In comments card you can record free text annotations about your study.

 ![Screenshot](img/study/study_comment.PNG)
 ---
-In study profile page you have **ACTIONS** green button with manage users and manage sites options.
+In Study Profile page you have **ACTIONS** green button with manage Users and manage sites options.

-##Study manage users
+##Study manage Users
-In manage users page you can add/remove user from this study.
+In Manage Users page you can add/remove User from this study.

-To add a new user to the study - you need to [create the user](./manage_users.md#add-user) first.
+To add a new User to the study - you need to [create the User](./manage_users.md#add-user) first.

 ![Screenshot](img/study/study_manage_users.PNG)

-Type any part of the user's name in the Select users box and choose the relevant user.
+Type any part of the User's name in the Select Users box and choose the relevant User.

 ![Screenshot](img/study/study_mange_users_type.PNG)

-Click **NEXT STEP**, Welcoma emails will be sent to users' emails.
+Click **NEXT STEP**, Welcoma emails will be sent to Users' emails.

 ##Study manage sites
-In manage sites page you can add/remove site from this study.
+In Manage sites page you can add/remove site from this study.

 To add a new site to study - you need [create the site](./manage_sites.md#add-a-new-site) first.